 There are several health effects of sitting too much, but one lesser-known issue that arises from long hours in a seated position is glute amnesia.

-Also known as “dead butt syndrome,” gluteal amnesia is what happens when your glutes (butt muscles) forget to activate when you need them to.
+Also known as “dead butt syndrome,” gluteal amnesia happens when your glutes (butt muscles) forget to activate when needed.

-You don’t want to ignore glute amnesia, because it strains your lower back by causing your pelvis to tilt forward into an anterior pelvic tilt.
+You don’t want to ignore glute amnesia because it strains your lower back by causing your pelvis to tilt forward into an anterior pelvic tilt.

-In addition to lower back pain, it can cause strains and pains in your knees, hips and shoulders because other areas of the body become misaligned as well.
+In addition to lower back pain, it can cause strains and pains in your knees, hips and shoulders because other areas of the body also become misaligned.